 Voice of the Mechanical Contracting Industry

-The Mechanical Contractors Association of Kansas City (MCAKC) is an organization dedicated to serving the needs of Kansas City Area Union Mechanical Contractors, who install and service plumbing, heating, ventilation, air conditioning, process piping, and refrigeration.
+The Mechanical Contractors Association of Kansas City (MCAKC) serves as the voice of the industry in Kansas City.
+It is dedicated to serving the needs of it’s Union Mechanical Contractors, who install and service; plumbing, heating, ventilation, air conditioning, process piping, and refrigeration.

-MCAKC serves as the Voice of the Mechanical Contracting Industry.
-The Association — together with the 600-Member Plumbers Local 8 and the 1,200-Member Pipe Fitters Local 533 — teams with Specialty Contractors, Union Crafts, Architects, Engineers, Building Owners, Facilities Managers, and City Officials to provide the diversity of professional talent and skilled manpower required for the continued development of Kansas City.
+The MCAKC’s strength rests in it’s partnership with the 600-Member Plumbers Local 8 and the 1,200-Member Pipe Fitters Local 533.
+Together they provide the diversity of professional talent and skilled manpower required for the continued growth of Kansas City.

-We will continue to seek opportunities to reinforce our association, support volunteers, and deliver increasing value to the membership and industry.
+We will continue to seek and create opportunities that will reinforce our association, support volunteers, and deliver a benchmark of quality to our membership and the industry.

-The Mechanical Contractors Association of Kansas City (MCAKC) can trace its origin to earlier area industry groups.
-The Association has served as an integral part of the foundation that Built Kansas City!
+The Mechanical Contractors Association of Kansas City can trace its origins to earlier area industry groups.
+It continues to serve as an integral part of the foundation that builds Kansas City!